Transformations Clinical Psychology

-Anxiety and Panic Disorders are common mental health conditions that affect millions worldwide.
-Anxiety is characterised by persistent feelings of worry, fear, or unease, often disproportionate to the actual situation.
+Anxiety and Panic Disorders are common mental health conditions that affect millions of people worldwide.
+Anxiety is characterised by persistent feelings of worry, fear or unease, often disproportionate to the actual situation.

-Panic Disorder, a subtype of anxiety, involves sudden and intense episodes of fear known as panic attacks, which can occur unexpectedly and cause significant distress.
+Panic Disorder, a subtype of anxiety, involves sudden and intense episodes of fear known as panic attacks.
+These episodes can occur unexpectedly and cause significant distress.

-Symptoms can manifest physically, emotionally, and behaviourally, often overlapping between anxiety and panic disorders.
-These are outlined below:
+Symptoms can manifest physically, emotionally and behaviourally, often overlapping between anxiety and panic disorders.
+Common symptoms include:

 Why do I feel like this?